Balamy02/alx-pre_course/README.md

-This is the README file of the alx-pre_course repository
+This is the README file of the alx-pre_course repo